rwaming/algorithm/README.md

 # algorithm

 This is a repository which store data about algorithm and Backjoon questions I studied.

 ## List

 ### 7576

 A solution which estimates when tomatoes ripen.

 #### Description

-- There are raw or ripe tomatoes in a warehouse having columns and rows of a tomato farm.<br>
+- There are raw or ripe tomatoes in a warehouse having columns and rows of a tomato farm.
-- A ripe tomato can ripen one to four tomatoes lying on top, bottom, left, right sides of those in one day.<br>
+- A ripe tomato can ripen one to four tomatoes lying on top, bottom, left, right sides of those in one day.
 - But, if there are nothing on four sides of a ripe tomato, nothing happens.

 #### Condition

 The number of columns : M<br>
 The number of rows : N